|| Posts by

 Now these developments are amazing.
 Today’s technology has made hardware synths so affordable to manufacture (while a competitive market has influenced business models to aim for lower profit margins), that the first time in history, anyone can get a POWERFUL sounding synth for under $300 – brand new!
 This includes true analogs, half-modular synths, classic synth reissues, new concepts and some really great-looking models full of knobs!
 It’s just astonishing what sort of sounds you can generate with these very capable little instruments.
 Kudos to Arturia for starting the trend on the large scale.
 The only drawback in this price range is versatility, but I expect that the new synthesizers of 2019 and 2020 will address that as well.

-Used in education, sound synthesis can be finally taught without major investment for the students or the school, and at least with some preservation of performance expressiveness (as opposed to just clicking around with a mouse).
+Used in education, sound synthesis can be finally taught without major investment for the students or the school, and at least with some preservation of performance expression (as opposed to just clicking around with a mouse).
 Being also a teaching professor of electronic music production myself, I always look forward to hearing the work of students who are completely unexposed to electronic music and suddenly get to interact with real, physical electronic instruments the first time (well, I kind of force them to drop their mouse…:).

 The modern analogs keep coming